Baganda: Clan structure

 The Baganda are organized in clans (ebika (plural); ekika (singular)).
 The clan is a unit of social organization and in the past, was also a unit of political organization.
 Every Muganda must belong to a clan.
-This is usually his or her father's clan and so a "naturalized" Muganda person must pick a clan to belong to and therefore a surname or last name belonging to that clan.
+This is usually his or her father's clan and so a "naturalized" Muganda person must pick a clan to belong to, and therefore a surname or last name belonging to that clan.
 Each clan will have a list of at least 20 boys' surnames and 20 girls' surnames for one to pick from.
 Therefore, one's surname (last name) will give a clue to which clan they belong as well as their biological gender.
-The exceptions to this are a woman's married name (which she inherits from her husband) as well as unique names given to twins and their immediate siblings or Royals (the first-born son is called Kiweewa and the first-born daughter is called Nassolo), and gods' (lubaale) names.
+The exceptions to this are a woman's married name (which she inherits from her husband) as well as unique names given to twins,(Nakato and Babirye for the girls, Waswa and Kato for the boys) and their immediate siblings or Royals (the first-born son is called Kiweewa and the first-born daughter is called Nassolo), and gods' (lubaale) names.

-All members of a clan are believed to have a common ancestor.
+All members of a clan are believed to have a common ancestors.
 This means that they are siblings and so it's taboo for them to marry each other (clan exogamy).
 This was held up in a court of law in the case of Bruno L. Kiwawu v.
 Ivan Serunkuma and Juliet Namazzi in May 2007.
 A few exceptions exist, especially among the members of the large Mmamba clan.
 On occasion, these have been known to intermarry.

 Another taboo is that the members of a clan cannot eat or harm their totem animal, plant or thing.
 So a member of the Mmamba (lungfish) clan is forbidden from consuming a lungfish.
 However, members of other clans do eat lungfish.